-Please refer to the "Silkscreen Supplies: Where to Buy" handout for where to find screens, squeegees, and other supplies.
+Please refer to the "Silkscreen Supplies: Where to Buy" chart on next page for where to find screens, squeegees, and other supplies.
 There are, of course, more on-line sources than I could mention.

 If you've taken my class, don't hesitate to call for advice.
 Or, anybody, feel free to e-mail.